quantavil/obsidian/Testing/Selenium MCQ.md

 14. Which one of the following cannot be used as an element Iocator in Selenium Web Driver?
 	*Style*

 15. Mary wants to locate a checkbox "Emailupdates" from a certain website.
-She wants to verify wheather the checkbox is visible
+She wants to verify whether the checkbox is visible or not
 	*if (emailUpdates.isEnabled() && emaiIUpdates.isDisp|ayed())*

+16.
+*Chrome: webdriver.chrome.driver
+Internet explorer: webdriver.ie.driver
+Firefox: webdriver.gecko.driver*

+17. In Test Planning and Design Phase, which technique is called as ' Branch Testing or Control Flow Testing '.
+	*Decision Coverage*

 ---

 ## Selenium Advanced